Alexandra Buchanan Architecture

 Located on a small lot, the cottage is in close proximity to neighbouring houses (some 400mm on one side and 800mm on the other) The elevation however affords excellent cross ventilation from the north, district hill views to the south and presents a discreet, small scale (single storey) cottage façade to the street, which somewhat belies the significant extension to the rear.

-The brief was for a dynamic, private home filled with natural light, texture and interest.
+The brief was for a dynamic, urban retreat filled with natural light, texture and interest.

-With close proximity to neighbouring houses, privacy and outlook is limited to the north & south.
-Our concept centred around the creation of a captivating internal focus in the form of a central courtyard that would improve daylight, cross ventilation and assist in providing sheltered respite on the westerly facing block.
+With close proximity to neighbouring houses, privacy and outlook is limited.
+Our concept therefore centred around a captivating internal focus in the form of a central courtyard, improving daylight, cross ventilation and assisting in providing sheltered respite on the westerly facing block.

 The courtyard acts as a separation device to respect and maintain integrity of the existing cottage which is legible throughout.
-It also reinforces the language of the queenslander “undercroft” bringing the landscape in and through the house & provides a welcome calm retreat to the street above.
+It also reinforces the language of the queenslander “undercroft” allowing for expansive open planning at lower level and bringing the landscape in and through the house to provide a welcome calm refuge from the street above.

-Functionally the building is flexible and responsive, thermally it is adaptive also.
-Funnelling breezes up the hill and through the house on hot summer days, but providing warmth and intimacy for the cooler months.
+Functionally the building is flexible and responsive, operable facades allow the building to be thermally adaptive to the user and the seasons.
+Funnelling breezes up the hill and through the house on hot summer days but providing warmth and intimacy for the cooler months.

 Project details